rocketwhale/Blissbook-Full-Stack-Software-Engineer/README.md

   - Debounce the search input to reduce the number of requests. *Low Priority*
   - Add a title to each page. *Low Priority*

+## Submission

+When you're done, fork this repository and submit a Pull Request to Blissbook.
+The Pull Request should include:

+  - A description of what you changed and *why*. *High Priority*
+  - How long you spent on the project. *High Priority*
+  - A suggestion for how to improve this codebase and/or challenge. *Medium Priority*

+Please submit the Pull Request by emailing a link to the Pull Request once you're ready for Blissbook to review it.
+If you'd prefer to keep the repository private, please add [me](https://github.com/SamDuvall) to the repository.